dusty-phillips/gitifyhg/README.rst

 However, if you are looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those branches and push them back to mercurial, you have found it.
 It works.
 Try it.

+Unfortunately, though, maintenance of gitifyhg has fallen off.
+You can pick it up if you like, but you may also be interested in working on the `git-remote-hg` script that is shipping with the main git project.
+We're told it's more functional than it once was and that the improvements gitifyhg once had over it have been addressed.
+We have not confirmed this, but it's worth checking out.
+Because it has support from the git developers, it's probably the best project to get behind at this time.

 URLS
 ----